Ipomoea bolusiana Schinz

 How to Grow and Care

-Most species have spectacular, colorful flowers and are often grown as ornamentals and a number of cultivars have been developed.
+Most species have spectacular, colorful flowers and are often grown as ornamentals, and many cultivars have been developed.
 In the garden, Ipomoeas need full sun and moderately fertile, well-drained soil.
 Provide shelter from the wind.
 Prune climbing species in spring.
 Under glass, provide full light with protection from the hottest sun.
 Water freely and fertilize monthly during the growing season, but water sparingly in winter.
 Climbers and trailing species need support.

 White blister, rust, fungal leaf spots, stem rot, thread blight, charcoal rot, and wilt can occur.